• Skip to primary navigation

 Sauteeing the onion until soft and translucent.

-Assemble the Quiche Filling
+Layer the Filling

 Spreading the sauteed onion into the bottom of the pie crust.